 It’s worth trying different combinations to get the pulley system that works best for you.

 It’s possible to add a booster into your line to amplify the signal while ensuring that the booster doesn’t affect gameplay.
 If this is something you need then you should take a look at the StarTech Displayport signal booster by StarTech.

-The theory is that this active booster will transform your signal, making it possible for it to travel u to 65ft with a standard DP cable.
+This active booster will transform your signal, making it possible for it to travel up to 65ft with a standard DP cable.

-The cable works in a similar way to the active cable, instead of having an electronic booster in the cable, it’s a separate unit.
+The booster works similarly to the active cable, instead of having an electronic booster in the cable, it’s a separate unit.
 This makes it more viable to repair if something goes wrong.

 It offers 4K resolution and is compatible with DisplayPort technology.
-Although it’s primary function is aimed at the classroom, it could be the extra bit of kit you need to build your perfect VR gaming space.
+Although it’s primary function is aimed at the classroom, it is a great extra bit of kit when building your perfect VR gaming space.